ZhangHanN1/SGLFormer/README.md

-# SGLFormer: Spiking Global-Local-Fusion Transformer with High Performance, [this is link]( https://doi.org/10.3389/fnins.2024.1371290)
+# SGLFormer: Spiking Global-Local-Fusion Transformer with high performance, [this is link]( https://doi.org/10.3389/fnins.2024.1371290)
 Our models achieve SOTA performance on several datasets (eg. 83.73 % on ImageNet, 96.76 % on CIFAR10, 82.26 % on CIFAR100, 82.9% on CIFAR10-DVS) in directly trained SNNs in 2024/03.

 ## Reference